raspberrypilearning/stress-ball/en/step_2.md

 --- task ---

-Next, click on Choose a Sprite to open up a list of all the Scratch sprites.
+Next, click on **Choose a Sprite** to open a list of all the Scratch sprites.

-If you're using a tablet, tap twice on the Choose a Sprite cat.
+If you are using a tablet, tap twice on the **Choose a Sprite** button.

 ![screenshot](images/balls-choose-sprite.png)